 (2-3) And you will return to Hashem your God, and obey Him... and Hashem your God will restore your fortunes, and have compassion on you, and He will return, and gather you from all the nations where Hashem your God has scattered you.

-Is it possible that, in contrast, the above two Biblical passages suggest that atonement is not a given despite one's best efforts?
+Is it possible that, in contrast, the first two Biblical passages cited above are suggesting that atonement is not a given despite one's best efforts?

 - "אֲנִי אֵלֵךְ עִמָּם בְּקֶרִי" – What does the word "בְּקֶרִי" mean, and how does the nation's walking "בְּקֶרִי" relate to Hashem's doing the same?